baruchiro/BcsStudent/content/posts/bot-framework.md

 published: true
 date: 2019-05-06 18:00:47
 description: |
   Decisions I made while building a bot with Microsoft Bot Framework.
   Read with LTR in <a href="https://dev.to/baruchiro/bot-framework-net-design-decisions-5gl1">Dev.to</a>
-tags: ['bot-framework', '.NET Core', 'ASP.NET']
+tags: ["bot-framework", ".NET Core", "ASP.NET"]
 language: en
 ---

 ## Prerequisites

- - Knowledge of *ASP.NET Core* project structure.
+- Knowledge of _ASP.NET Core_ project structure.
- - Basic knowledge of configuring and developing a *Bot Framework* in *C#*.
+- Basic knowledge of configuring and developing a _Bot Framework_ in _C#_.

 ## Intro